ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 ### Fundraising and Due Diligence

 Generally speaking, as CTO, your role in fundraising and due diligence is fairly minimal.
-At most startups, the CEO and perhaps the CFO do the lion s share of that work.
+At most startups, the CEO and perhaps the CFO do the lion's share of that work.
 Your involvement likely comes toward the end of the process as investors do due diligence on the company.
 Many (though sadly not all) of the requests made in due diligence are for information that a well-organized engineering team already maintains as part of doing business.
 Keep an eye on on the following, and be ready to produce for due diligence:

 * Organization chart
 * Department budget